 Offshore Species & Season Details – Nicaragua Pacific Coast

-In the area around San Juan Del Sur, you can catch Blue, Black and Striped Marlin with Blue Marlin being the most abundant species.
-They can be caught year round with January and February generally being the slowest times.
+In the area around San Juan Del Sur, you can catch Blue, Black, and Striped Marlin with Blue Marlin being the most abundant species.
+People catch them year-round, with January and February being the slowest times.
 The best time of the year for catching this prized sport fish is from May to September.

-Marlin are considered by many anglers as the ultimate offshore sport fishing catch.
+Marlin is considered by many anglers as the ultimate offshore sport fishing catch.
 The Blue Marlin is one of the largest fish in the world with the female being much larger than the male.
 They can reach up to 14 ft and can weigh up to 1700 pounds.
-The average for a full grown Marlin are around 10 feet and approximately 400 pounds.
-Marlin are also one of the best fighting and fastest fish in the ocean.
-They use the spear on their head to slice, dice and chop their prey; then they double back and eat their wounded and stunned prey.
+The average for a full-grown Marlin is around 10 feet and approximately 400 pounds.
+Marlin is also one of the best fighting and fastest fish in the ocean.
+They use the spear on their head to slice, dice, and chop their prey; then they double back and eat their wounded and stunned prey.
 More…

-Sailfish can generally be found in this area year round, with April to August being the peak season, and with December and January being the slowest times of the year.
+Sailfish are found in this area year-round, with April to August being the peak season, and December and January being the slowest times of the year.

-They are members of the billfish family, and as such, have an upper jaw that juts out well beyond their lower jaw and forming its memorable distinctive spear.
-They are found near the ocean surface usually far from land and here in San Juan Del Sur your best choice for finding and actually catching them is our 36 foot fully equipped Hatteras sport fishing boat.
+They are members of the billfish family, and as such, have an upper jaw that juts out well beyond their lower jaw and forms its memorable distinctive spear.
+They are found near the ocean surface usually far from land and here in San Juan Del Sur your best choice for finding and catching them is our 36-foot fully equipped Hatteras sport fishing boat.

 Dorado / Mahi Mahi

-Most commonly know as Mahi Mahi or Dolphinfish.
-Here in Nicaragua they are called Dorado.
-This great tasting fish can be found year round, with the best months being April through early October, with December and January generally being the slowest months.
+Most commonly known as Mahi Mahi or Dolphinfish.
+Here in Nicaragua, they are called Dorado.
+This great-tasting fish can be found year-round.
+The best months are April through early October, with December and January generally being the slowest months.

-Wahoo are found near the surface in the warm waters near San Juan Del Sur.
-They can be found year round with the best season being May through early September, and the slowest months generally being December through February.
-Wahoo are generally found inshore and don’t travel in schools and are usually found alone or in small loosely connected groups.
-They are a great tasting fish that that is also fun to catch; as they are fast and also good fighters and can grow up to 8 ft and weigh up to 180 pounds.
+Wahoos like the warm waters near San Juan Del Sur and are found near the surface.
+Found year-round with the best season May through early September, and the slowest months generally being December through February.
+Wahoos are found inshore and don’t travel in schools and are usually found alone or in small loosely connected groups.
+A great tasting fish that is also fun to catch; they are fast and good fighters.
+They can grow up to 8 ft and weigh up to 180 pounds.
 More…

-Yellowfin Tuna can be found year round, with the best months being June through September.
+Yellowfin Tuna are found year-round, with the best months June through September.
 The slowest months are January and February.

-Yellowfin are one of the largest species of Tuna in the world.
+Yellowfin is one of the largest species of Tuna in the world.
 They can weigh up to 300 pounds and are one of the most prized fish for sushi.
-Yellowfin tuna generally live in the deep ocean, but spend most of there time in the top 300 feet where there food sources are most available.
+Yellowfin tuna generally live in the deep ocean, but spend most of their time in the top 300 feet where their food sources are most available.
 Although they live mostly out in the deep ocean, they tend to come into shallower waters at night.
 More…

 In-Shore Species – San Juan Del Sur Area

-The Roosterfish season here is good year round.
-This is a beautiful first class inshore fish for the avid sport fisherman and one of the most fun to catch.
-It is a schooling fish and a full grown Roosterfish averages 45 pounds and can take 30 to 45 minutes to land due to the fact that they are very strong, take long runs and have unpredictable fighting movements.
+The Roosterfish season here is good year-round.
+This is a beautiful first-class inshore fish for the avid sport fisherman and one of the most fun to catch.
+A schooling fish and a full-grown Roosterfish average 45 pounds.
+Taking 30 to 45 minutes to land because they are very strong, take long runs, and have unpredictable fighting movements.